Would you like to learn a new hobby?

 Indoor climbing presents lots of fascinating mental and physical challenges and is sociable and friendly.
 It’s great for keeping fit too.

-Why not join our adult beginners climbing course?
+Why not join our adult beginners (NICAS) climbing course?

 The course includes all the following: